Alcohol Abuse Hotlines

 - Loss of interest or participation in previous activities.

 - Continued use despite being aware of the problems it is causing.

 One does not have to meet all criteria to be experiencing the devastating effects of alcohol abuse.
-If you think you or a loved one might be in the grips of alcohol dependency, and could use the help of a rehab or recovery center, call 1-888-744-0069Who Answers? to discuss your available options.
+If you think you or a loved one might be in the grips of alcohol dependency, and could use the help of a rehab or recovery center, you have places you can call to get help.

 What Is An Alcohol Abuse Hotline?